 Our amazing planet produces, and renews, its energy from multiple sources, including wind, sun, water, biomass, and geothermal.
-Arguably, the two most publicised renewables are wind and solar, both of which have seen steady growth, though the energy generated by wind has consistently outpaced solar for three decades.
+Arguably, the two most publicised renewables are wind and solar, both of which have seen steady growth over the last many years, though the energy generated by wind has consistently outpaced solar for three decades.

-Nonetheless, solar panels are considerably more practical for office buildings and residential purposes, thanks to various factors, most notably their size and virtually maintenance-free nature in comparison to turbines.
+However, solar panels are far more practical for office structures and residential applications due to several factors, not the least of which are their scale and virtually maintenance-free existence compared to turbines.
 Because the sun isn't always shining, capturing its direct current (DC) via solar panels, efficiently converting it to usable alternate current (AC), and then storing it for use when required is what makes solar viable.